Introduction to Whitewater Kayaking

 • If you really want to commit to learning how to whitewater kayak, this class is for you.
 After decades of teaching, we’ve found this format will make you excited about exploring rivers and feeling confident to continue boating for years to come.

-Four full days of instruction with a small group of students.
+Three full days of instruction with a small group of students, followed by 3 private 1-on-1 roll classes you can do any time over the next year.
 We start on flatwater where no experience is necessary.
 Then each day we increase the challenges and build up your skills to help you feel confident on the water.
 By the last day, you take over and plan your own day of boating with the instructor so that you feel capable of boating rivers safely on your own.

 At the end of the class you’ll receive: